 The proposed development is located in a suburban corridor on the Atlanta Region Unified Growth Policy Map.
 Suburban neighborhoods are areas that are located outside the Central City or Activity Centers that will be develop at a more suburban scale with appropriate commercial development and low-intensity mixed use serving the local area.
 Development types recommended include general commercial and residential uses.
 ARC's Regional Development Policies strive to promote development within principal transportation corridors where there are increased opportunities for mixed use development and provides a sense of place appropriate for the community.
 The Policies also promote new communities that feature greenspace, pedestrian scale, support transportation options, and provide an appropriate mix of uses and housing types.
-The proposed development meets the minimum requirements for ARC's review.
 Given the new interchange at Old Rope Mill Road, the area has the potential to become a regional activity center and support more intense uses.
-ARC suggests that the development plan be revised as to not preclude more intense development in the future should there be a market for it.
+ARC staff strongly recommends a residential component be incorporated into the project and would like to further discuss with the developer and the City of Woodstock.

 The City of Woodstock's draft Future Development Map indicates the area of the proposed development as Regional Activity Center, which is defined as "open air market-like development that focuses on certain retail sectors and blends mixed uses typical of an old time Main Street, such as services, restaurants, offices, and residential."
 Furthermore, it states that a residential component is important as it further adds density to the center and creates a 24-hour character area.
-Regional
+Regional Activity Centers should include a diverse mix of higher-density housing types within it or on adjacent properties; including apartments, lofts over retail or office, townhomes, condominiums, workforce housing and senior housing.
+Design features within a Regional Activity Center include refocusing strip commercial and new development into villages, providing a high intensity of mixed uses, size of uses, and types of uses, promoting pedestrian scale, connectivity and interconnection within and external to the center, planning for a community street, trail and sidewalk network for alternative modes of transportation as to the automobile, requiring master planning, planning and designing transportation improvements that fit with community character, and including civic and cultural uses.

-Preliminary Report: March 20, 2008 DEVELOPMENT OF REGIONAL IMPACT Project: The Avenue Ridgewalk #1594 Final Report April 19, Review Report Comments April 3, 2008 Due: 2008 Due By:
+Preliminary Report: March 20, 2008 DEVELOPMENT OF REGIONAL IMPACT Project: The Avenue Ridgewalk #1594 Final Report Due: April 19, 2008 REVIEW REPORT Comments Due By: April 3, 2008